rkclement/studyGroup/README.md

 ### It's Broken, I Need Help!!!

-If anything in these instructions doesn't work or doesn't make sense, ask a question in the [Gitter chat](https://gitter.im/mozillascience/studyGroup), open an issue [here](https://github.com/mozillascience/studyGroup/issues) or email sciencelab@mozillafoundation.org.
+If anything in these instructions doesn't work or doesn't make sense, ask a question us a question at <rclement@middlebury.edu> or <kgolubiewskidavis@middlebury.edu>.